harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/using-shell-scripts.md

 This topic provides a simple demonstration of how to create a script in a Shell Script step, publish its output in a variable, and use the published variable in a subsequent step.

-## Important notes

-See [Shell Script Step Reference](../../x-platform-cd-features/cd-steps/utilities/shell-script-step.md.
+Go to [Shell Script step reference](/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step) for more information.

 ## Use cases

-Typically, the primary deployment operations are handled by the default Harness deployment steps, such as the [Kubernetes Rollout Step](../../cd-technical-reference/cd-k8s-ref/kubernetes-rollout-step.md).
+Typically, the primary deployment operations are handled by the default Harness deployment steps, such as the [Kubernetes Rollout step](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollout-step).

 The Shell Script step can be used for secondary options.
 There are several secondary scripts that DevOps teams commonly run in a Kubernetes container as part of a CD pipeline.
 These scripts can be used to perform various tasks such as configuration, data migration, database schema updates, and more.